How to Raise a Car Person: Driver Education, Car Control, and the Path to a Safer, More Engaged Young Driver

 The Short Version

-- Distraction, speed, and impairment each need their own conversation.
-A single generic message about being careful does not address any of them effectively.
+Distraction, speed, and impairment each need their own conversation.
+NHTSA's naturalistic driving research puts the crash-risk increase from handheld phone use at 3.6 times.
+A single generic message about being careful does not address any of the three risk behaviors effectively.

 Written by